adeperio/base/README.md

 Configs are stores in `.env` files that correspond to the running `NODE_ENV` value.

-So if you're running in production, Base will look for production.env config in the root directory of your project.
+So if you're running in production, Base will look for `production.env` config in the root directory of your project.

-Config is loaded into your app using dotenv, and can then be accessed throughout your app using config.js
+Config is loaded into your app using `dotenv`, and can then be accessed throughout your app using `config.js`

-By default .env files are in .gitignore to avoid checking in secrets and settings, so you will need to manually create .env files in your repository.
+By default `.env` files are in `.gitignore` to avoid checking in secrets and settings, so you will need to manually create `.env` files in your repository.

-There is however a sample.env file (not used by Base, and excluded from git ignore) that exists with an example list of settings that Base recognizes and supports.
-You can use this as a starting point to fill out your config settings.
-Copy this file and rename the copies to development.env, test.env, production.env etc for each NODE_ENV you have.
+There is however a `sample.env` file (not used by Base, and excluded from `.gitignore`) that exists with an example list of settings that Base recognizes and supports.

+You can use `sample.env` as a starting point to fill out your config settings.
+Copy this file and rename the copies to `development.env`, `test.env`, `production.env` etc for each `NODE_ENV` you have.

 > NEVER check in your configs to repositories.
 Secrets, credentials and other sensitive settings generally exist in these files
 > so we need to make sure these are kept out of VCS.